 See Lalitankura Pallavesvara Griham on the map of India!

 - Pallava Cave Temple at Thiruchirappalli Rockfort, Tamil Heritage.
-Accessed in 18th April 2010.
+Accessed on April 18, 2010.

 - Pallava Cave Temple at Thiruchirappalli Rockfort - Lalitankura Pallavesvara Griham, Poetry in Stone.
-Accessed in 18th April 2010.
+Accessed on April 18, 2010.